 I read a book to the class the other day that still has me reeling.
 The book was recommended as a great introduction to science for young children.
 I am embarrassed to say that the book is 25 years old, and I had never heard of it.
 It’s called ‘Dear Greenpeace’.
 It’s a narrative.
 A young girl character exchanges a series of letters with Greenpeace in response to finding a whale in the pond in her backyard.
 It’s hilarious and captivating.
 It captures the essence of ‘the power of stories as a tool to affect complex and broad learning’ very succinctly.

 Let’s hope our policy boffins are getting plenty of time to play, time to read and, time to dream.
-Because it really does feel like to me that National Standards are the symptom of a policy boffin’s nightmare.
+Because it really does feel like to me that our current education system is the symptom of a policy boffin’s nightmare.